-Following are the IEEE Major Boards and Standing Committees established by and reporting to the IEEE Board of Directors.
+Following are the IEEE Major Boards and Committees established by and reporting to the IEEE Board of Directors.

 Educational Activities Board (EAB): recommends policies on educational matters and implements programs specifically intended to serve the educational pursuits of IEEE members, the engineering and scientific communities, and the general public.